Ch1lliJam/ICS-Timetabler/README.md

 - add settings page to let user customise settings (such as images linked to module code, light/dark mode, etc)

-- Re-implement processICSFile for each time user logs in, try adding all lectures that are the same day as current day, leave the comparing of time to the removeOldLectures function

 ### Todo:

-- scraping algorithm to find the correct webpage for the specific module then direct user there

 ### Done: